hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 author: hao
 ---

+I think many people coming into Haskell are daunted by how many choices they have to make.
+Here are good default choices to make.
+I've noted wherever the answer is still up in the air.
+Most things are!
+Many problems in the Haskell world have good, but not great, solutions.
+A common tension is between power and usability.
+You could be the person who writes the next great abstraction.
+I believe in you.

 ## Setting up a Haskell environment on OS X

+>  This is an active field of development!

 Use [stack](http://docs.haskellstack.org/en/stable/README.html#quick-start-guide).
 Earlier this year I would've said `brew install ghc cabal`, but things move fast in Haskell land.
 Now stack will even install GHC for you.